biopython/biopython.github.io/wiki/Continuous_integration.md

 You will also need git installed.

-After that you should contact the biopython development mailing list saying what you are willing to test (platform, python version, applications) to get a username and a password.
+After that you should contact the Biopython development mailing list saying what you are willing to test (platform, python version, applications) to get a username and a password.
 With your username and password you can now configure your buildslave.
 Something like this: